-Ethan Allen and others organized the Green Mountain Boys 1770 to help oppose New York sheriffs who tried to enforce New York’s claims and laws.
-However, Allen and his men also terrorized the settlers who had been given grants from New York.
+Ethan Allen and others organized the Green Mountain Boys in 1770 to help oppose New York sheriffs who tried to enforce New York’s claims and laws.
+However, Allen and his men also terrorized the settlers who had purchased their grants from New York.

-Shortly after the Revolutionary War began, the Green Mountain Boys, Benedict Arnold, captured Fort Ticonderoga.
-This was the first victory for American forces in the war, and provided valuable resources for the American forces.
-The 59 cannon and mortars from Ticonderoga were taken to Boston by a force led by Henry Knox and used in the Seige of Boston to eventually drive the British out of the city.
+Shortly after the Revolutionary War began, the Green Mountain Boys, led by Allen, and Benedict Arnold, captured Fort Ticonderoga on May 10, 1775.
+This was the first victory for American forces in the war and provided valuable resources for the American forces.
+The 59 cannons and mortars from Ticonderoga were taken to Boston by a force led by Henry Knox and used in the Seige of Boston to eventually drive the British out of the city.

-The group joined with the Continental Army, and participated in the failed invasion of Canada in 1775.
-Ethan Allen other members were captured in a failed attempt to take Montreal at the Battle of Montreal on September 25, 1775.
+The group joined with the Continental Army and participated in the failed invasion of Canada in 1775.
+Ethan Allen and other members were captured in a failed attempt to take Montreal at the Battle of Montreal on September 25, 1775.

 The Green Mountain Boys, under the leadership of Colonel Seth Warner, participated in the Battle of Hubbardton (July 7, 1777) and the Battle of Bennington (August 16, 1777), playing a key role in weakening the forces of General John Burgoyne.

 - Ira Allen